jywu20/Notes/Computer Science/Circuit/HDL.md

 however, makes them look like *tensors* in computational graphs in e.g. PyTorch, assignments to nodes in which may automatically be forwarded to update values of other nodes or trigger events that are then handled by parallel event listeners.
-(Automatic evaluation can also be seen as a part of event handling: whenever an assignment happens, some values are updated in this way we can understand Verilog purely as an event-driven language.)
+This kind of automatic forwarding can also be seen as a part of event handling: whenever an assignment happens, some values are updated in this way we can understand Verilog purely as an event-driven language.
+Indeed, recently `always_comb` is added to Verilog for description of continuous assignments in a more event-driven style.
 The functionality of calling a method on an object is replaced by sending a signal (i.e. assigning to a certain variable) to a module.